 The writing component is introduced during the second year to offer students an opportunity to integrate theory, personal reflection, and their clinical work in a paper presented at graduation.

 The program meets for 30 weeks across the academic calendar and offers 3.75 CE credits for most evenings.
-A CE/CME certificate is awarded when attendance is 80% or more per course, and is for the number of hours actually attended.
+A CE/CME certificate is awarded for each unit of the program individually.
+To receive the credits, attendees must attend 100% of the classes within each unit.
+Partial credit is not possible.

 Schedule and Location